xAPPO/MQTT/README.md

 If you update to beta 3d please update both the app and the MQTT client driver.
 Additionally if you use the MQTT text driver update that too.
 The latter is much changed.
 If you update it then keep a backup of the old driver as it will almost certainly need adaption (see note at the end of this document)

-IN PROGRESS  THIS IS NOT UPDATED FOR BETA 3 yet, but will be shortly - next on list .. apologies for being behind on documentation

 There are significant differences in the MQTT Client driver installation (ignore the below ones)

 Please read the first few posts in the topic thread here.

 https://community.hubitat.com/t/mqtt-beta3/38013

-This has been 'mostly' updated now for the beta release - please let me know any issues or suggestions
+This has been 'mostly' updated now for the beta3d release - please let me know any issues or suggestions

 Later / release version of this read me will contain appropriate screenshots rather than just being text based

-Pre Release notes for beta 1
+Release notes for beta 3d
-25th January 2020
+25th January 2021

 ###########################################################################################